cpacker/MemGPT/README.md

 When using MemGPT with open LLMs (such as those downloaded from HuggingFace), the performance of MemGPT will be highly dependent on the LLM's function calling ability.
 You can find a list of LLMs/models that are known to work well with MemGPT on the [#model-chat channel on Discord](https://discord.gg/9GEQrxmVyE), as well as on [this spreadsheet](https://docs.google.com/spreadsheets/d/1fH-FdaO8BltTMa4kXiNCxmBCQ46PRBVp3Vn6WbPgsFs/edit?usp=sharing).

-## Documentation
-See full documentation at: https://memgpt.readme.io

-## Support
-For issues and feature requests, please [open a GitHub issue](https://github.com/cpacker/MemGPT/issues) or message us on our `#support` channel on [Discord](https://discord.gg/9GEQrxmVyE).

-## Legal notices
-By using MemGPT and related MemGPT services (such as the MemGPT endpoint or hosted service), you agree to our [privacy policy](PRIVACY.md) and [terms of service](TERMS.md).

-## Roadmap
-You can view (and comment on!) the MemGPT developer roadmap on GitHub: https://github.com/cpacker/MemGPT/issues/1200.
+## How to Get Involved
+* **Contribute to the Project**: Interested in contributing?
+Start by reading our [Contribution Guidelines](https://github.com/cpacker/MemGPT/tree/main/CONTRIBUTING.md).
+* **Ask a Question**: Join our community on [Discord](https://discord.gg/9GEQrxmVyE) and direct your questions to the `#support` channel.
+* **Report Issues or Suggest Features**: Have an issue or a feature request?
+Please submit them through our [GitHub Issues page](https://github.com/cpacker/MemGPT/issues).
+* **Explore the Roadmap**: Curious about future developments?
+View and comment on our [project roadmap](https://github.com/cpacker/MemGPT/issues/1200).
+* **Benchmark the Performance**: Want to benchmark the performance of a model on MemGPT?
+Follow our [Benchmarking Guidance](#benchmarking-guidance).
+* **Join Community Events**: Stay updated with the [MemGPT event calendar](https://lu.ma/berkeley-llm-meetup) or follow our [Twitter account](https://twitter.com/MemGPT).

-## Benchmarking
+## Benchmarking Guidance
 To evaluate the performance of a model on MemGPT, simply configure the appropriate model settings using `memgpt configure`, and then initiate the benchmark via `memgpt benchmark`.
 The duration will vary depending on your hardware.
 This will run through a predefined set of prompts through multiple iterations to test the function calling capabilities of a model.
 You can help track what LLMs work well with MemGPT by contributing your benchmark results via [this form](https://forms.gle/XiBGKEEPFFLNSR348), which will be used to update the spreadsheet.

+## Legal notices
+By using MemGPT and related MemGPT services (such as the MemGPT endpoint or hosted service), you agree to our [privacy policy](https://github.com/cpacker/MemGPT/tree/main/PRIVACY.md) and [terms of service](https://github.com/cpacker/MemGPT/tree/main/TERMS.md).